Aravindhan7malai/Model-Box-by-JavaScript/README.md

   2. CSS
   3. JavaScript

-Link to check the Model Box: https://aravindhan7malai.github.io/Model-Box-by-JavaScript/
+Link to check the Modal Box: https://aravindhan7malai.github.io/Model-Box-by-JavaScript/

 How It Works
   1. The project contains an HTML file that structures the content, including the button and modal box.